-Initiatives Provider/s Description National Television and Computer Recycling Scheme In the past, a free drop-off site was organised by councils (typically 1 day per year) for residents for up to 15 items including televisions, computers, printers and scanners.
+Initiatives Provider/s Description National Television and Computer Recycling Scheme • In the past, a free drop-off site was organised by councils (typically 1 day per year) for residents for up to 15 items including televisions, computers, printers and scanners.
 Now both CRCs offer free drop off for e-waste.
-Mosman continues to hold a free drop off event for computers and televisions despite also accepting these wastes at the Artarmon CRC.
-However, if uptake wanes as the CRC becomes more popular the council will review this decision.
 Household Chemical CleanOut Free drop-off site organised by councils (typically 1 day per year) for residents for hazardous household wastes.
 May become less frequent as the two CRCs will take the majority of the materials taken to Chemical CleanOut events.
 The Compost Revolution • Online educational resource.
 Councils offer subsidised bins to the community and organise workshops and information sessions on composting and worm-farming.
 Love Food, Hate Waste • • • The Food Lovers' Republic initiative aims to raise awareness about the impact of food waste in NSW and reduce how much 'good' food we waste.
 Recyclable Drop-Off (Council buildings) • Drop-off of domestic recyclable items such as mobile phones, fluorescent light globes, printer toners and household batteries.
 Can also be dropped at the two CRCs.
 Public Place and Events Waste Management • Bins provided in public places such as parks and bus stops, and wastes management for local events.
 Christmas Tree Collections 0 Free Christmas tree collections offered in January.
-Chipping and Mulching Services Mobile (kerbside) and/or site-based service provided for residents.
-MobileMuster • • Product Stewardship Program supported by local councils aimed at keeping mobiles out of landfill.
-Garage Sale Days • Garage sale events advertised for the region to encourage re-use of unwanted household items.
+Chipping and Mulching Services 0 Mobile (kerbside) and/or site-based service provided for residents.
+Fridge Buyback • Rebate was provided to residences for a working second fridge until scheme finished in June 2016 MobileMuster • • Product Stewardship Program supported by local councils aimed at keeping mobiles out of landfill.
+Garage Sale Days Garage sale events advertised for the region to encourage re-use of unwanted household items.
 Clothing Bins 0 0 Bins provided by charities for old/ unwanted clothing drop-off.
-Medical Waste Disposal • Councils (excluding Mosman) support pharmacies in the local area providing facilities for needle and sharps disposal.
+Medical Waste Disposal • Councils support pharmacies in the local area providing facilities for needle and sharps disposal.
 Public Facility Tours • Tours of waste management facility sites offered to the public on a regular basis.
 Commercial Waste Services • Including residual, paper & cardboard, mixed recycling and garden waste Better Business Partnership • • Project designed to improve the sustainability of businesses on Sydney's North Shore including cost saving benefits through reduced energy and water bills and improved environmental performance.
 Anti-litter and illegal dumping programs • • Educational campaigns supported and operated by Councils, involving research, community engagement and development of marketing materials.
 Also, monitoring and investigation into illegal dumping and problem waste areas.
 Recycling Near You • Website containing information about the recycling and waste services offered by Councils and local drop-off options.
-Mattress Collections • Both Hunters Hill and Mosman operate a pre-booked mattress collection service.